ArjenR/x120x_upsd/README.md

 ## Install
 1. Clone or download this repository.
 2. Review the `x12x_ups.ini` and set according to your needs.
+>!
+Not mentioned in the ini is the parameter `disable_self_protect`.
+Setting this to `on` or `True` will enable you to discharge the lithium cells to the hardware default which I think is at 2.5 Volts.
+Some say newer cells can handle that.
+The script has it hardcoded at 3.0.
+You can set your own mimumum voltage by enabling this parameter and setting `min_voltage`.
 3. Review and understand the provided `install.sh` script as it is a good practice.
 4. Run it with `sudo` to install files and dependencies and enable and start the service.
 5. Optionally: To stop charging quickly after power on so that the deamon can manage it, add `gpio=16=pu` to `/boot/firware/config.txt` and reboot.

 ## Todo
 - Add monitoring for a temperature sensor to measure battery temperature.
 Need to decide which sensor 1st.
+- An api for an applet of some sorts?

 ## License
 This work is licensed under a